San Diego Property Management Blog

 California Landlord Rights and Responsibilities

-A landlord has the right to:
+In line with landlord tenant laws, a landlord has the right to:

 • Receive rent payments on time as specified in the lease agreement.